Monday, October 20, 2025

 Step 3: Attach the Triangles

-Valley-fold the triangles toward the rectangle’s diagonal.
+1. Valley-fold the triangles toward the rectangle’s diagonal.

-Tape the adjacent triangle sides together.
+2. Tape the adjacent triangle sides together.

-Repeat until all triangles are joined, forming the complete prism
+3. Repeat until all triangles are joined, forming the complete prism

 A ten-sided prism

-A multi-colored circle is formed with the intersection of the diagonals.
+A multi-colored circle is formed with the intersection of the diagonal symmetry.
 If you look carefully at the photo, you can see the longest internal diagonal.
 A light pink diagonal goes from the top center of the photo to the bottom right below the light blue diagonal at the top of the prism.
 Try to see if you can find all ten of the internal diagonals.

 Many thanks to: